hmac/kite/docs/typechecking.md

-Closely following the approach in "Modular Type Inference with Local Assumptions", we have a constraint generator for a simple language that resembles Lam.
+Closely following the approach in "Modular Type Inference with Local Assumptions", we have a constraint generator for a simple language that resembles Kite.
 The only big question left is how to deal with function definitions that utilise multiple equations and pattern matching.
 Our small language supports case expressions with constructor and variable patterns, but doesn't directly support things like this: